If a session is cancelled because of rain, please consult the details of our Rain Policy.

 As a level 200 ticket holder, you can participate in this program in two ways:

 Donating your ticket for resale when leaving the grounds and have a lucky spectator benefit from your quality seat for the rest of the session.

 Purchasing an available 100 level ticket, if you wish to enjoy a match from a different angle.
-You simply have to inquire at the tournament Box Office (located at the main entrance of Uniprix Stadium) between matches for availability.
+You simply have to inquire at the tournament Box Office (located at the main entrance of STADE IGA) between matches for availability.

-As a level 300 ticket holder, you can participate in this program by making your way to the tournament Box Office (located at the main entrance of Uniprix Stadium) to see what tickets are available for resale so you can have a prime seat in level 100 or 200!
+As a level 300 ticket holder, you can participate in this program by making your way to the tournament Box Office (located at the main entrance of STADE IGA) to see what tickets are available for resale so you can have a prime seat in level 100 or 200!